lastflowers/lastflowers.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a postdoc at [Smart Robotics Lab](https://srl.cit.tum.de/home), Technical University of Munich, Germany.
-My research interest includes navigation systems for autonomous robots with onboard sensors.
+I am a postdoc at the [Smart Robotics Lab](https://srl.cit.tum.de/home), Technical University of Munich, Germany.
+My research background is state estimation for robotics.

-Most of my work is based on Bayesian filtering that fuses measurements from an inertial measurement unit, cameras, and LiDAR.
-My goal is to build smarter and safer robots in real-world by developing a practical and robust navigation algorithm from a thorough theoretical background.
+I have a strong interest in mobile robotics, particularly in the fields of Spatial AI and autonomous exploration.
+My goal is to build smarter and safer robots for real-world applications by developing practical and robust software and algorithms grounded in strong theoretical foundations.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.